humanmade/webpack-helpers/docs/guides/getting-started.md

 npm install --save-dev @humanmade/webpack-helpers webpack@4 webpack-cli@3 webpack-dev-server sass
 ```

+Note that we specify Webpack version 4.
+Support for Webpack 5 is anticipated in the v1.0 release of these helpers, but at present using Webpack 4 provides the most predictable and stable experience across our projects.

 ***❗ *Notice***
 This verson is outdated and might leave you with outdated versions of this library and associated Webpack tooling.
 There's a [pending release](https://github.com/humanmade/webpack-helpers/pull/205) that will fix this problem.
 But for now you should install humanmade/webpack-helpers@beta, webpack @5, webpack-cli@4, and webpack-dev-server@4.
-To do so runu the following command:
+To do so run the following command:
 ```bash
 npm install --save-dev @humanmade/webpack-helpers@beta webpack@5 webpack-cli@4 webpack-dev-server@4
 ```

-Note that we specify Webpack version 4.
-Support for Webpack 5 is anticipated in the v1.0 release of these helpers, but at present using Webpack 4 provides the most predictable and stable experience across our projects.

 ## Configuring Webpack